ASPCA Therapy Animal Program

 Upcoming Training Classes, Workshops and Evaluations

-- Therapy Dog Training Course: Next session will begin Wednesday July 12th, at 7:00 P.M.
-It runs for six consecutive Wednesdays at our 520 8th avenue business office.
+- Therapy Dog Training Course: Next session will begin Saturday, September 23rd, at 10:00 A.M.
+It runs for six consecutive Saturdays at our East 92nd Street Headquarters.

 Animal Assisted Activities and Therapy present unique situations, environments, and people for you and your dog.
 These fun and interactive classes will teach you the handling skills necessary for animal-assisted intervention visits, with a special focus on what you will need to know for your Evaluation.